NathanRVance/homelinuxserver/about.md

 Every machine requires a centralized system so that it can function efficiently and remain stable.
 An engineer (dictator) must design the system, a mechanic (commune) must maintain it, and the owner (proprietor) must use it.

-In contrast, every ecosystem will tend toward efficiency and stability if it is allowed to do so.
+In contrast, every ecosystem will tend toward efficiency and stability if and only if it is allowed to do so.
 The ecosystem will design itself (democracy), provide for itself (capitalism), and make decisions for itself (open source) without the heavy hand of an outside power messing with it, thankyouverymuch.

 It would be great if these worldviews were complimentary.
 That way, we could all have our political differences, shrug it off as a matter of opinion, and carry on.
 Unfortunately, they're mutually exclusive, and in quite a disasterous way.
 Leave a machine be and it will fall apart.
 Try to engineer an ecosystem and you'll destroy it.
 If society is one of these two things, and it is mistreated as the other, then very bad things happen.